UW-CSE442-WI20/A3-game-dev-pubg/README.md

 ### About

 Do you want to watch PUBG but with game studios fighting each other?
 Do you want to know about the player's top choice studio and their best-selling games?
 Well, you've come to the right place.
-Choose your Battle Arena of sales figures and ratings, hit the play button and watch the top 20 companies fight for players from 2003 to 2016.
+Choose your battle arena of various sales figures and ratings, hit the play button and watch the top 20 companies fight for players from 2003 to 2016.

 ### Initiative